Are There Any Legitimate Defenses In Neglect Cases?

 If a parent has mental health issues but has received the necessary treatment and medication to help them control their condition, then very often it is in the child’s best interest to be returned to that parent.
 The bonds of love and affection between the child and the parent don’t go away simply because the child has been removed from the parent.
 If a parent–child relationship can be salvaged or was never really destroyed to begin with, then there are many circumstances in which it’s in the child’s best interest to be reunited with that parent.
 Often, a parent who has abused or neglected a child will need to go through a good number of services, treatment plans, and other steps to demonstrate that they have “cleaned up their act” and been remediated before the reunification can take place.

 For more information on Legitimate Defenses In A Neglect Case, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.